amiaopensource/av-python-carpentry/_episodes/05-aboutavfiles.md

 ~~~
 {: .language-python}

-We can, with some adjustments, build out this script to collect the full list of the technical attributes described above:
+With some adjustments, we can build this script out to collect the full list of the technical attributes described above:

 ~~~
 media_list = [ ]